MariaHelgaGriz/Clothes_Collection/README.md

 In app's urls.py file, import the views created.
 Define URL patterns for each view using Django's path or re_path function.

+ASSIGNMENT 3

+What is UserCreationForm in Django?
+Explain its advantages and disadvantages.

+The UserCreationForm in Django is a built-in form class provided by the Django system for the purpose of creating new user accounts.
+It is located within the 'django.contrib.auth.forms' module and is designed to streamline the creation of user registration forms in Django web applications.
+The advantages of utilizing the 'UserCreationForm' are its user-friendliness, offering pre-defined fields for common user registration details like username, email, and password, and its built-in validation checks, ensuring email uniqueness and password security compliance.
+Additionally, the form fields are easily customizable, and once a user registers, they can promptly log in, with their information securely stored in the database.
+However, there are certain disadvantages, including the form's inability to cover all registration data, necessitating the creation of custom forms for additional information, which may require a deeper understanding of Django's forms framework.
+Additionally, achieving a customized user interface may require additional CSS and templates.
+Lastly, it lacks built-in email verification functionality, necessitating the manual implementation of this feature.

+What is the difference between authentication and authorization in a Django application?
+Why are both important?

+Authentication and authorization serve distinct purposes in a Django application.
+Authentication validates a user's identity, while authorization determines the actions and resources an authenticated user can access and manipulate.
+These two components are essential because they collaborate to establish a secure and controlled user environment.
+Authentication prevents unauthorized access to the application, and authorization safeguards data and privacy.
+In a well-designed Django application, the synergy between these elements ensures both user authentication and controlled access, fostering data security and privacy.

+What are cookies in website?
+How does Django use cookies to manage user session data?

+Cookies are small data pieces sent by websites to users' web browsers and saved on their devices to record interactions.
+In Django, when a user accesses a site, a unique ID is created for them through the built-in framework.
+This framework also employs cookies to hold session data on the user's device, enhancing security by serializing and encrypting the information.
+Additionally, Django provides the option to store data securely on the server, allowing for greater security and larger storage capacity.
+It offers session data expiration settings to ensure validity.
+Furthermore, developers can customize it, specifying the data to store.
+It also implements CSRF protection by sending tokens with submissions to prevent unauthorized requests.

+Are cookies secure to use?
+Is there potential risk to be aware of?

+Correctly used, cookies are generally safe, but potential risks include data privacy concerns when sensitive information is stored without encryption, leaving it vulnerable to unauthorized access.
+Session hijacking is another risk, particularly if session IDs in cookies are inadequately managed.
+CSRF attacks are a concern when users are deceived into making malicious requests.
+Additionally, cookie theft can occur if attackers gain access to a user's device.
+Privacy concerns also arise when websites collect data through cookies without user consent.
+These risks can be mitigated by employing HTTPS for data encryption and by educating users about cookie usage and their options.

+Explain how you implemented the checklist above step-by-step (not just following the tutorial).

+Tutorial: Implementing Registration, Login, and Logout Functions

+Step 1: Implement Registration Functionality
+1. Use Django's built-in UserCreationForm to create a user registration form.
+2. Set up a view (e.g., register) to handle user registration requests.
+3. Process the form submission in the view, validate user input, and create a new user account using the form data.
+4. Redirect the user to a login page or the main application page after successful registration.

+Step 2: Implement Login Functionality
+- Create a login form for users to enter their credentials (username and password).
+- Set up a view (e.g., login_user) to handle user login requests.
+- Authenticate the user using authenticate(request, username=username, password=password).
+- If authentication is successful, log the user in using login(request, user).
+- Redirect the user to the main application page upon successful login.

+Step 3: Implement Logout Functionality
+- Create a view (e.g., logout_user) to handle user logout requests.
+- Use Django's logout(request) to log the user out and delete their session data.
+- Redirect the user to the login page or another appropriate page after logging out.

+Step 4: Create User Accounts with Dummy Data
+- Register two user accounts using the registration form.
+- For each user account, create three dummy data entries using the application's model (e.g., Item model).

+Step 5: Connect Item Model with User
+- Modify the Item model to include a foreign key field (e.g., user) that associates each item with a specific user.
+- Ensure that each item is linked to the user who created it.

+Step 6: Display Logged-In User Information
+- In the main application page's template (e.g., main.html), retrieve and display information about the logged-in user.
+- Display the username of the logged-in user (e.g., request.user.username).

+Step 7: Apply Cookies for Last Login
+- In the login_user view, create a response object using HttpResponseRedirect and set a cookie (e.g., "last_login") with the current date and time using response.set_cookie('last_login', str(datetime.datetime.now())).
+- Display the "last_login" cookie data on the main application page (main.html) to show the user's last login time.